Contact me about special elopement and intimate wedding photography pricing that can take place Monday-Sunday for the remainder of 2020.

 Summer elopements and small weddings are the quintessential Lake Tahoe wedding.
 Who doesn’t want to get married during a nice sunny warm day next to the waters edge at one of the most stunningly beautiful lakes in all of America.
 The downside to summer time elopements and small weddings are the crowds and available open dates.
 If you plan ahead you’ll be able to book a great venue though without hassle.
 Other than that summer is a perfect time to elope here.Fall time in my opinion is one of the most amazing times to have your small wedding or elopement take place in the greater Lake Tahoe area.
 The summer crowds have left and the temperatures have dropped to a comfortable level for staying outside all day long.
 You’ll be able to access the beaches with out walking through a sea of people.
 The other great thing about fall is all the trees that start to turn colors as the nights get cooler as you go further into fall.
 The only downside about fall weddings is that they are almost as popular as summer weddings or if not more popular now than summer weddings.
 With this you’ll need to plan ahead so that you can book the location you want along with your vendors.

-So to recap here are my top 5 tips on how to plan a Lake Tahoe elopement or small wedding.
+To recap all the elopement and Tahoe micro wedding information listed above will be my top 5 tips on how to plan a Lake Tahoe elopement or small wedding.

 - The second tip would be picking out a Lake Tahoe wedding venue or location around the lake or surrounding area for your elopement or intimate wedding.